-In the Las Brisas II and 1500 Hill Street (Zinnia Apartments) Special Purpose Housing Specific Plan Areas, the City enacted reduced parking standards to facilitate the production of affordable housing.
+In the Las Brisas II and 1500 Hill Street (Zinnia Apartments) Special Purpose Housing Specific Plan (SP-7) areas, the City enacted reduced parking standards to facilitate the production of affordable housing.
 The parking standards in these two areas are as follows:

-- For studio and 1 bedroom units the standard is reduced from 2 parking spaces to 0.5 spaces per dwelling unit - For 2-bedroom units the standard is reduced from 2 parking spaces to 1 space per dwelling unit - For 3-bedroom units the standard is reduced from 3 parking spaces to 2 parking spaces per dwelling unit - At least 40% of the parking spaces must be provided in carports; the remaining 60% can be provided through surface parking - There is no requirement for enclosed parking spaces

-While current standards are not, in the City's view, a constraint to housing development (particularly for the site included in the sites inventory), the City does acknowledge that many new developments have benefited from modified parking standards.
-The City uses the Specific Plan process to guide the physical development of land that otherwise may be hindered by certain combinations of site constraints, including the presence of oil extraction facilities.
-The Specific Plan approach also facilitates adjustment in developments standards for affordable or special needs housing or for other site-specific characteristics.
+- For studio and 1 bedroom units the standard is reduced from 2 parking spaces to 0.5 spaces per dwelling unit - For 2-bedroom units the standard is reduced from 2 parking spaces to 1 space per dwelling unit - For 3-bedroom units the standard is reduced from 3 parking spaces to 2 parking spaces per dwelling unit - At least 40% of the parking spaces must be provided in carports; the remaining 60% can be provided through surface parking - There is no requirement for enclosed parking spaces development of land that otherwise may be hindered by certain combinations of site constraints, including the presence of oil extraction facilities.
+The Specific Plan approach also facilitates adjustment in development standards for affordable or special needs housing or for other site-specific characteristics.
 For example, Specific Plans may include significant parking reductions.
 Table C-5 in Appendix C identifies the expected development standards for the four sites included in the Sites Inventory.
 This information is also referenced in Program 1.1.
 All four sites are expected to have lower parking requirements compared to the parking standards in the City's zoning code.
 The City will review the residential parking standards in the zoning code and make needed adjustments (see Program 3.3).
 The City's aims for parking standards that are consistent but also take into consideration the varying needs and characteristics of the City's neighborhoods.
 For affordable housing developments, the City will continue using parking standards that are equal to or lower than what is required by state law.